-\ Note: Some numbers have been skipped as a result of changes to the Study Area and Project Location as the project developed.
+^{} Note: Some numbers have been skipped as a result of changes to the Project Location as the project developed.
 As the project developed, the Study Area shifted and some natural areas were no longer within the Study Area limits and thus their corresponding IDs have been omitted.
 Therefore, numbering is not always continuous.
+Table F-1 in Appendix F lists the unique identifiers which are no longer included in the study.

-All features within the Study Area and their unique identifiers are presented on Figures 4a-h, Appendix A and are summarized in Appendix F. The remainder of this report focuses on the features within 120 m of the Project Location.
+All features within the Study Area and their unique identifiers are presented on Figures 5a-h, Appendix A and are summarized in Appendix F. The remainder of this report focuses on the features within 120 m of the Project Location.